Fosamprenavir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other drugs that can interact with fosamprenavir.
+- Many other drugs can interact with fosamprenavir.
 Make sure your doctor knows about all other medicines and supplements you are using.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease (especially hepatitis B or C), diabetes, high cholesterol, hemolytic anemia, or hemophilia (a bleeding problem).
-Your doctor also needs to know if you are allergic to sulfa drugs (sulfonamides) such as Bactrim® or Septra®.
+- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (especially hepatitis), diabetes, high cholesterol, or hemophilia.
+Tell your doctor if you are allergic to sulfa drugs.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.